<h1>Abebe Bikila Day International Peace Marathon & Half</h1>

 • You may carry water or wear a hydration vest, but won't it slow you down?
 We have aid stations with water and Gatorade roughly every two miles.

-ABEBE BIKILA DAY INTERNATIONAL PEACE MARATHON & HALF ENTRY FORM
+ABEBE BIKILA DAY INTERNATIONAL PEACE MARATHON & HALF MAIL-IN ENTRY FORM

 Make checks payable to SHF 611 South Ivy Street, Arlington VA 22204-2429